sevenbamboos/my-blog-origin/source/_drafts/english-2018-10.md

 on sale | they are ~ for $40
-return policy | what's your ~ just in case he doesn't like them exchange | just save the receipt and we'll gladly return or ~ them for you
+return policy | what's your ~ just in case he doesn't like them exchange | just save the receipt and we'll gladly return or ~ them for you understatement | That's an ~.
+I'm on cloud nine | very happy turn out | It's ~ing to be a great day. guarantee | money doesn't happiness eventually | You'll get bored ~. responsibilities | but money takes away a lot of ~. dents | A tow truck was towing my car and put all those ~ in my car. damages | pay you for the damages suspicious | she started feeling ~ screw up | I didn't mean to screw anything up jealous | she gets ~ easily
+Don't bother | 算了吧

 # G3 ELL
 Question | Answer